Padron – Santiago de Compostela

 We took the left road:

-Filling his water bottle at 1km to go:
+At 1km to go:

-On the university campus we came to a water point and Berto filled his bottle … I said: “Really, for the last kilometer?” 😳.
-I think it was just his way of making me wait a little bit longer to get to the Cathedral!
+I think it was just his way of making me wait a little longer to get to the Cathedral!

-Berto filling his water bottle … with only 1km to go!
+Berto filling his water bottle … with only 1km to go

 The Santiago Cathedral:

-We are here – after walking 620km:
+We are finally here – after walking 620km:

-A picture any pilgrim on the Camino will cherish forever!
+A picture any pilgrim on the Camino will cherish forever

-- painful feet,
+• painful feet,

-- rainy days,
+• rainy days,

-- sunny days,
+• sunny days,

 Time to reflect on our Portuguese Camino